DA MCP

 Setup

-There are three ways to connect DA MCP to an AI assistant, depending on how you work.
+There are four ways to connect DA MCP to an AI assistant, depending on how you work.

 Option 1: Claude.ai (web)